michal-orsel/playwright-cucumber-report-portal/README.md

 # Playwright Cucumber Report Portal

 # Automation solution
-Basic automation solution for everyone who wants to use modern testing framework [Playwright](https://playwright.dev/) and like [Cucumber](https://cucumber.io/) tests.
+Basic automation solution for everyone who wants to use the modern testing framework [Playwright](https://playwright.dev/) and likes [Cucumber](https://cucumber.io/) tests.
 Results are continuously sent into [Report Portal](https://reportportal.io/).
-The Report Portal could be hosted locally.
-Thus whole solution is free.
+The Report Portal can be hosted locally.
+Thus the whole solution is free.
 Have fun.
 PS: Follow [best practice](https://playwright.dev/docs/best-practices).

-Thanks Koushik to make nice [YouTube tutorials](https://www.youtube.com/watch?v=bfWXNLqKlvA&list=PL699Xf-_ilW6KgK-S1l9ynOnBGiZl2Bsk&index=1).
+Thanks to Koushik for making great [YouTube tutorials](https://www.youtube.com/watch?v=bfWXNLqKlvA&list=PL699Xf-_ilW6KgK-S1l9ynOnBGiZl2Bsk&index=1).
 This solution is based on it.

 ## Features
 - ✔ **Playwright config** basic support.
 - ✔ **Parallelization** tested on number 4.
 - ✔ **Run in Visual Studio Code** via F5 or launch button in Debug view.
-Also `CucumberJS Test Runner` extension could be used (basic setup is done).
+Also, the `CucumberJS Test Runner` extension can be used (basic setup is done).
-- ✔ **Screenshots** are captured after each step and at the end of scenario.
+- ✔ **Screenshots** are captured after each step and at the end of the scenario.
 - ✔ **Video** from test execution.
 - ✔ **Trace** file.
-Playwright produce test Trace file.
-It is zip file which could be used by command:
+Playwright produces a test trace file.
+It is a zip file which can be used by the command:

     `npx playwright show-trace path/to/trace.zip`